Franciscuo/silentcommit/README.md

    git push origin main
    ```

-The GitHub Action will automatically build and deploy your site.
+The GitHub Action will automatically build and deploy your site using the production configuration.
 Check the Actions tab for deployment status.

 ## 📝 Content Management

-- Blog posts are stored in browser localStorage using the Spark KV system
+- Blog posts are stored in browser localStorage (production) or Spark KV (development)
 - Posts support markdown formatting
 - Tag-based filtering and search
 - Draft/published states